 Is our earth really warming up?

 Yes.
 There has been an increase of 0.6 degrees C since the late 19th century, and the last 25 years we have seen an increase of 0.2 to 0.3 degrees C. Moreover, the warming is not uniformly spread out all over the world, and an interesting thing is that some places are getting warmer while some other getting colder.
-However in general, the temperature is rising.
+However, in general, the temperature is rising.

 Conclusions & Reasons for Global Warming

-Global Warming is now and here now and it is high time to act against it.
+Global Warming is now and here now and it is high time to act on it.
 Every single individual needs to participate in fighting global warming.
 Global Warming threatens us all, regardless of nationality, community, race or culture.
 Find more information about global warming and how to teach about it here.

 Tips for individuals to control Global Warming: